UniversalDevicesInc/udi_python_interface/PortingGuide.md

  * Profile files are handled mostly the same.
-The one difference is that the PG3 UI now has a button to send the current files to the ISY so you do not need to implement this functionallity in your node server.
+The one difference is that the PG3 UI now has a button to send the current files to the ISY so you do not need to implement this functionality in your node server.

 # Data Nodes

  * Very little should change in your data nodes.
-You might have to add subscriptions to events if you need your data to recieve specific events.
+You might have to add subscriptions to events if you need your data to receive specific events.
    I.E. rather than call your node's poll method from the controller, the nodes themselves can subscribe to the POLL event.